-From 1 January 2021, any references to EU Regulations should be read as meaning retained EU law which can be accessed via the EU Exit Web Archive.
-Retained EU law should be read alongside any EU Exit legislation which was made to ensure that retained EU law operates correctly and is published on legislation.gov.uk.
+From 1 January 2024, The Retained EU Law (Revocation and Reform) Act 2023 means any references to EU Regulations should be read as meaning assimilated EU law which can be accessed via the EU Exit Web Archive. assimilated EU law should be read alongside any EU Exit legislation which was made to ensure that retained EU law operates correctly and is published on legislation.gov.uk.